 - Lebanese hash—made by drying flowers and rubbing them on a piece of fabric and then pressing the material into slabs;

-- Afghani Royal (aka Royal Border) Hash—made by putting flowers into water or tea to separate the resin, which is afterwards pressed into slabs;
+- Afghani Royal (aka Royal Border) hash—made by putting flowers into water or tea to separate the resin, which is afterward pressed into slabs;

 How to use hash

-Consuming hash through edibles is recommended if you are trying to avoid smoking.
-Baking hash brownies is always the classic choice and is very easy to do.
+Consuming hash with edibles is recommended if you are trying to avoid smoking.
+Using it in hash brownies is the classic choice and it’s very easy to make.

 How to make hash at home?

-It’s actually quite easy to make hash at home.
-It might not be as good as Moroccan or Lebanese, but it can be perfect for an occasional treat.
+DIY hash might not be as good as Moroccan hash, but it can be perfect for an occasional treat.

 To start making it, just put a few buds between your palms and roll them around.

-By doing this, you’ll separate trichomes from the buds and the trichomes will stick to your hands.
+By doing this, you’ll separate trichomes from the buds as the trichomes will stick to your hands.
 After a few minutes, you’ll notice a thin, dark, clay-like layer on your palms.

-Then, gently remove that layer with a hard-edged object and sprinkle your joint with the crumbs of hash.
+Gently remove that layer with a hard-edged object and sprinkle your joint with it.

 And as you’ve probably figured out at this point, hash is made from kief.